sveltejs/vite-plugin-svelte/docs/faq.md

 ### conflicts in svelte resolve

-| If you see a warning logged for this when using a svelte library, please tell the library maintainers.
+| If you see a warning logged for this when using a Svelte library, please tell the library maintainers.

 In the past, Svelte recommended using the custom `svelte` field in `package.json` to allow libraries to point at `.svelte` source files.
 This field requires a custom implementation to resolve, so you have to use a bundler plugin and this plugin needs to implement resolving.